List of Marvel Comics characters: M: Mercurio the 4-D Man

+Powers and abilities of Mercurio the 4-D Man

+As a native of the planet Gramos, Mercurio possesses an alien metabolism granting him the ability to generate intense heat, usually in the form of a fireball or walls of flame.
+Following his transformation into a half-negative being, Mercurio gains the ability to emit intense cold from the left side of his body.
+Mercurio also possesses enhanced strength and durability as well as flight and the ability to teleport.

 Mercury

 Mercy

-Mercy (Abigail Mercy Wright) is a fictional supervillain appearing in American comic books published by Marvel Comics.
-Mercy first appeared in The Incredible Hulk (vol. 2) #338, and was created by Peter David and Todd McFarlane.
+Mercy (Abigail Mercy Wright) is a supervillain appearing in American comic books published by Marvel Comics.
+Mercy first appeared in The Incredible Hulk (vol. 2) #338 (October 1987), and was created by Peter David and Todd McFarlane.

-Abigail Mercy Wright is an extremely unpredictable and dangerous foe, and has given multiple explanations to her origin, including being an alien, an angel, or, much later, a woman who gained her powers through radiation treatments to save her from brain cancer.
-She considers herself on a mission of "mercy" to "help" those who are overcome with despair, but don't have the strength to commit suicide, believing that she is doing them a favor.
+Abigail Wright is an extremely unpredictable and dangerous foe, and has given multiple explanations to her origin, including being an alien, an angel, or (much later) a woman who gained her powers through radiation treatments to save her from brain cancer.
+She considers herself on a mission of "mercy" to "help" those who are overcome with despair, but do not have the strength to commit suicide, believing that she is doing them a favor.
 This can include anything from dropping an electric toaster into the bath, to guiding the spirit of a comatose person to the afterlife.
-The Hulk is one of the few people Mercy has been unable to "help," as he refuses to stop fighting, no matter how horrible his existence may be.
+The Hulk is one of the few people Mercy has been unable to "help" as he refuses to stop fighting, no matter how horrible his existence may be.

 As part of the Marvel NOW! event, Mercy later appears as one of the Red Hulk's recruits for his new black ops incarnation of the Thunderbolts.